ArturKhachatryan13/Digilite/README.md

 cd apps/backend && npm install
 cd apps/frontend && npm install

+Create the PostgreSQL Database
+    psql -U postgres
+    CREATE DATABASE tickets_db;

+Replace tickets_db with the name you use in your .env file.

 In the apps/backend directory, create a .env file with the following content:
 DATABASE_URL=postgres://user:password@localhost:5432/tickets_db